czheo/syntax_sugar_python/README.md

 from syntax_sugar import each
 x = pipe(10) | range | each(lambda x: x ** 2) | END
-# `each` is just a shortcut of the partial function of `map`
+# We can also save the result in a variable.
-# We can also save the result in a variable
+# `each` is an eager evaluated version of the partial function of `map`, which returns a list instead of a map object.
+(Equivalent to `map` in Python 2)

 pipe(10) | range | each(str) | ''.join > 'test.txt'
 # wanna write to a file?
 Why not!